rmachielse/ember-data-paperclip/README.md

 [![Build Status](https://travis-ci.org/rmachielse/ember-data-paperclip.svg)](https://travis-ci.org/rmachielse/ember-data-paperclip)

 This addon provides an ember file attribute to use with [rails paperclip](https://github.com/thoughtbot/paperclip).
-Please note that the addon is still a work in progress.
+Please note that this addon is still a work in progress.

 ## Installation